rickstaa/panda-gazebo/panda_gazebo/docs/source/index.rst

       - **panda_arm/set_joint_positions**: Sets the arm joints positions.
       - **panda_hand/set_joint_positions**: Sets the hand joints position.

-See the `message descriptions`_ for more information about the messages these services require.
+See the :panda_gazebo:`message descriptions <tree/noetic/panda_gazebo/srv>` for more information about the messages these services require.
 For more information about all the modules and ROS nodes in this package see the sections below.

 .. _`Panda Emika Franka`: https://frankaemika.github.io/docs